Music from Spain: A fall of concerts in Puerto Rico with José Luis Martínez Moreno

 The pandemic caused by COVID-19 has prevented Spanish artists and creators from travelling to the United States, but since the return to normal activity here, the priority of the Cultural Office of the Embassy of Spain in Washington, D.C. has been to recover and bring back cultural life with the creation of a classical music series around Spanish music with Spanish musicians.

-Music from Spain: A Fall of Concerts is made possible with the support of our Consulates General and Maestro Ángel Gil-Ordóñez, artistic director of the series.
-The program will take place during the following months of 2021, with concert in multiple cities all around the U.S.
+Rescheduled from 2021 due to COVID-19, this concert is part of the music program Music form Spain: A Fall of Concerts, made possible with the support of our Consulates General and Maestro Ángel Gil-Ordóñez, artistic director of the series.

 Tribute to Maestro Andrés Segovia